GlitchWalker/orchestral-midis_legacy/README.md

-**Unfortunately, this repository has to be closed with just one MIDI file, as brand new *audio* renderings of the wonderful classics made by love will come out soon!**
+**Unfortunately, this repository has to be closed with just one MIDI file, as brand new *audio* renderings of the wonderful classics made by love will come out in the future!**

 # Gnusmas's Orchestral MIDIs